Matus-Dubrava/aws/EC2/README.md

 -   we can have any number of EC2 instances within a security group
 -   we can have multiple security groups attached to EC2 instance (there can't be any conflicts there because we can specify only allow rules)
 -   we cannot block specific IP addresses using Security Groups, instead use Network Access Control Lists
+-   does
 -   we can specify allow rules, but not deny rules
+-   security groups are locked to region/VPC, if we want to have the same security group in multiple regions, we need to create it in each one of them separatelly
+-   security groups live outside the EC2 instances - if traffic is blocked by it, the EC2 instance will not see it
 -   if there is some problem with connecting to our instance, it is **ALWAYS** a good idea to start troubleshooting by checking security groups
+    -   if your application is not accessible (time out), then it's most likely a security group issue
+    -   if your application gives a _connection refused_ error, then it's an application error (or the application hasn't started yet)
-    -   we can't SSH to our instance - check whether the associated security groups contains rule that allows SSH protocol on port 22 for our IP address
+    -   _we can't SSH to our instance - check whether the associated security groups contains rule that allows SSH protocol on port 22 for our IP address_
-    -   we can't connect our EFS (Elastic File System) - check whether NFS protocol (port 2049) is allowed
+    -   _we can't connect our EFS (Elastic File System) - check whether NFS protocol (port 2049) is allowed_

+## Referencing other security groups

+-   It is possible to have security group rules using other security groups instead of IP ranges (CIDR)
+-   this is for enhanced security in AWS
+-   the security group can even reference itself

+Use cases:

+-   EC2 to EC2 direct communication within security group
+-   public load balancer => private EC2 instance
+-   having rules more flexible than fixed IP ranges (IPs can change)

 # Volumes and Snapshots